-All enrolled students at Reuben who are experiencing unexpected financial difficulties are eligible to apply for hardship funding to the Graduate Finance Committee.
+All Reuben students who are experiencing unexpected financial difficulties are eligible to apply for financial assistance by application to the Bursar (email@example.com).
 Applications will not be considered from students whose student status is suspended.

-Students experiencing hardship who are very close to completing a degree are more likely to receive support than those who are just beginning, as early hardship may indicate an inability to financially support the course of a study and may suggest a review of options.
-For this reason, it would be atypical to consider a student in the first term of a one-year course, the first two terms of a two-year course or the first year of a three-year course are for hardship funding.
-You can speak to the Senior Tutor or Welfare Dean for advice if you are in this position.
-You may be advised to suspend status until you can raise the necessary funds.
+Students experiencing hardship who are close to completing a degree are more likely to receive support than those who are just beginning, as early hardship may indicate an inability to financially support the course of a study and may suggest a review of options.
+For this reason, it would be unusual to consider a student in the first term of a one-year course, the first two terms of a two-year course or the first year of a three-year course are for financial assistance.

 Grants are typically limited to £500 but can be up to £1,000 in exceptional circumstances.
 An award, or part of an award, may be made as a loan.
-The Graduate Finance Committee will only consider fully completed applications, including an advisor’s statement.
-Applications will be considered within a week 6 meeting of Graduate Finance Committee, with all completed applications to be submitted by Monday week 4 at the latest.
-Emergency applications *may* be processed more quickly: if an application is urgent then this should be highlighted in the application form.
+The Applications will normally be considered within one month of receipt.
+Emergency applications may be processed more quickly.

 ||All fee-paying on-course graduate students.